William Pickford

 William Pickford (1861–1938) was an English football administrator, who played an important role in the early development of The Football Association, in which he was its most recent President not to come from the British royal family.

 Early life

-Pickford was born in Lancashire and was initially interested in rugby before, in 1878, he was invited to attend a football match between Blackburn District and Bolton.
-Remembering this later, Pickford wrote: I fell in love with 'soccer' at once.
+Pickford was born in Lancashire and from 1873 to 1878, attended the Congregational School at Lewisham, which later became Caterham School.
+During his time there, he was initially interested in rugby before, in 1878, he was invited to attend a football match between Blackburn District and Bolton.
+Remembering this later, Pickford wrote: I fell in love with "soccer" at once.
 The players were not bunched together half the time in struggling heaps, but each man in his place, like chessmen, and the footcraft, passing and speed fascinated me.

 He joined a local club where he became a regular goalscorer for the reserve team and was soon promoted to the first team.
 Having lived in Bournemouth with his family as a nine-year-old he returned there in his early 20s where he joined Bournemouth Rovers.